As a parent, what is my role, and what can I do to best support my child’s education?

 Understood.
 This organization’s mission is to support parents of children who learn and think differently.
 It has lots of resources related to the current COVID-19 crisis, including:

 U.S. Department of Education’s COVID-19 (“Coronavirus”) Information and Resources for Schools and School Personnel.
-This site has information form the Centers for Disease Control and suggestions for at-home activities from various federal agencies.
+This site has information from the Centers for Disease Control and suggestions for at-home activities from various federal agencies.
 It also contains guidance documents like:

 *At this time there are many, yet unanswered policy and legal questions related to the provision of services (Free Appropriate Public Education) for children with disabilities during school closures.
 It is beyond the scope of this resources to attempt to answer these questions and the information contained within does not provide legal advice.
 As relevant answers emerge, this resource will be updated.